gchq/gaffer-doc/docs/reference/operations-guide/core.md

 ## Limit

-Limits the number of items.
+Limits the number of elements returned.
+This truncates output by default, but optionally an exception can be thrown instead of truncating.
 [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/Limit.html)

 ??? example "Example limiting elements to 3"